wentasah/meson-mode/README.md

 This is a major mode for Meson build system files.
 Syntax highlighting works reliably.
 Indentation works too, but there are probably cases, where it breaks.

-Emacs 25 is required, but with some effort backporting to Emacs 24 should be possible.